GitHub4Eddy/buienradar_weather/README.md

 JSON data terms: This feed may be used freely under condition of source reference buienradar.nl including a hyperlink to https://www.buienradar.nl.
 The feed cannot be derived from users or other persons.

 Version 0.5 (4th September 2020)
-- Added wind direction, air pressure and feel tempersture to QuickApp labels
+- Added wind direction, air pressure and feel temperature to QuickApp labels
 - Changed stationname to regio in labels and log
 - Changed the names of the Global Variables to meet the Fibaro standards and shortened them (please manually delete your old ones and change the names in your scenes)
 - Added an extra check for response of Buienradar (jsonTable)